Helping You Get The Benefits You Need

 If a worker cannot return to any employment as a result of an on-the-job injury, he or she is entitled to permanent total disability benefits (PTD).
 Permanent total disability benefits are defined as two-thirds of the worker’s wages for the lifetime of the worker.
 The amount of these benefits is subject to the same limits as temporary total disability benefits.

-In order to receive PTD benefits, the worker cannot be capable of returning to any employment, even if it’s part time or for much lower wages than the worker received before the injury.
+In order to receive PTD benefits, the worker cannot be capable of returning to any employment, even if it’s part-time or for much lower wages than the worker received before the injury.
 Benefits entitlement is often based on the worker’s restrictions, job experience, training and available jobs in the area.

 Insurance companies rarely approve PTD benefits without an order from a judge finding that the worker is permanently totally disabled.
 If you believe you are permanently totally disabled, you should contact an experienced workers’ compensation lawyer at the Eley Law Firm for advice.